Transforming communities

 Indeed, research demonstrates that our natural environment plays many roles, beit physical health; cognitive function; spiritual development; psychological wellbeing or self-care (Roberts et al, 2020).
 Jordan (2009 in Roberts et al, 2020) suggests that the natural environment operates as a secure base for children, allowing them to mediate negative mood states and maintain more positive ones.
 Whilst valuable, these humanist positions are in danger of leading to a perception that we are somehow separate to nature, that ‘it’ (the natural environment) can in some way help ‘us’ (humans).
 Logically this leads to an objectification, with Clark & Mcphie (2014) expressing concern that this simplification of our relationship with the environment is part of the reason for the crisis we find ourselves in.

 Post pandemic, questions have arisen as to the function of school.
 Increasing opportunities, made available through technological advances, enables access to a range of resources and knowledge online, that can be digested at any time.
-The purpose of school, and indeed the facility it operates within, therefore needs to refocus on the meaning and purpose of education, not as a simplistic tool for disseminating particular knowledge but as a bastion for engaging young people in a love of learning, instilling a value in their individuality while supporting their sense of belonging to and connection with their environment.
+The purpose of school, and indeed the facility it operates within, therefore needs to refocus on the meaning and purpose of education, not as a simplistic tool for disseminating particular knowledge but as a bastion for engaging young people in a love of learning life, instilling a value in diversity while supporting their sense of belonging to, connection with and becoming of their environment.
+We are not simply a part of its being we are evolving with it, we are on in the same becoming.

 A holistic approach to education, where do we start?